asimtarapathak/breakremainder/README.md

-# breakremainder
+# Break Remainder
-This is a simple python script which will remind you every hour to take a break and have a glass of water.
+This is a simple python script which will remind you every hour to take a break and have a glass of water with voice.
 This program is good for those who forget to take break and drink water while working on laptop for hours.

+Run it successfully without any error make sure you have installed these two modules: pywin32 and pypiwin32 (for voice) To install these modules open your terminal then type the following code:
+-> pip install pywin32
+-> pip install pypiwin32

+Enjoy!!!